hand-e-fr/OpenHosta/docs/doc.md

 print(response['choices'][0]['message']['content'])
 ```

 As seen above takes 2 or more argument.
 The two first arguments are mandatory. `system` correspond to the system prompt to the LLM, same as the `user` parameter.
-You can also set the `model` parameter to a custom Model instance.
+You can also set the `model` parameter to a custom OpenAICompatibleModel instance.
 It also handle all LLM parmaters (`max_tokens`, `n`, `top_p`...).

 **Note** : ***this feature uses the default model.***